vince-p/academicprofile/content/publication/2010_The_Experience_of_Altered_Stat/index.md

 +++
-title = "The Experience of Altered States of Consciousness in Shamanic Ritual: The Role of Pre-Existing Beliefs and Affective Factors" date = "2010-12-01" authors = ["Vince Polito", "Robyn Langdon", "Jac Brown"] publication_types = ["2"]
+title = "The experience of altered states of consciousness in shamanic ritual: The role of pre-existing beliefs and affective factors" date = "2010-12-01" authors = ["Vince Polito", "Robyn Langdon", "Jac Brown"] publication_types = ["2"]